lichess-org/chessground/README.md

   },
   premovable: {
     enabled: true,        // allow premoves for color that can not move
+    showDests: true,      // add the premove-dest class to squares
     current: null         // keys of the current saved premove ["e2", "e4"] | null
   },
   draggable: {